|

 SUMMARY: Housed in a stately 19th-Century Art Nouveau-style building, Park Hotel Post is a 4-star hotel located in Freiburg city center.
 This classy hotel offers elegant rooms with literary and cultural themes and modern facilities.

-Guests say: “From start to finish, we had a wonderful stay at Park Hotel Post!
+GUESTS SAY: “From start to finish, we had a wonderful stay at Park Hotel Post!
 We particularly appreciated the friendliness of the front desk staff and the hotel’s convenient location.
 The bed was comfortable and there were lots of options for breakfast.
 In short, we will happily return to this hotel the next time we’re in Freiburg im Breisgau.”

 Click here to book your stay in this unique and elegant hotel